puyonexus/puyonexus/README.md

         (Restoring from backup may fail if you already initialized from scratch.)

-        Temporary: you will need to run the multi-stage migration for current Puyo Nexus production backups.

-        ```console
-        $ ssh -tp 2222 root@puyonexus.localhost multi-update-wiki
-        ```

-        The multi-stage migration is very slow.

 1. Puyo Nexus should be running locally.
 Try browsing to it via <http://puyonexus.localhost:8080>.

 > [!IMPORTANT]